 Of course there are nearly no limits to more gimmicks, for example how about querying the Twizy GPS coordinates and automatically open your garage door when the Twizy comes home?

 How much?
 Where to buy?

-Overall costs for a complete kit are around 140 Euro plus customs fee (if you're lucky it may get through customs without fee).
+Overall costs for a complete kit is around 200 Euro plus customs fee (if you're lucky it may get through customs without fee).